moskytw/clime/docs/index.rst

     The 0.1.4 is a rewrote version and it does **not** provide backward compatibility.

-Clime is a Python module to let you convert a Python program contains functions into a multi-command CLI program.
+Clime let you convert a module, a dict or an instance into a multi-command CLI program.

-Clime is *very easy* to use and *low couple* (even not!) with your source.
+It scans the object to find the functions out, so it is **low couple** with your source.

+It scan the aliases and metavars of options from docstring, so you are free from writing the settings of options.
+You can focus on writing the help text of your CLI program.

 It is a better choice than the heavy `optparse` or `argparse` for simple CLI tasks.

 Let me show an example for you.